Easy Strawberry Mousse Cake

-As with any layer cake, this vanilla and strawberry mousse layer cake requires more work than a basic dump cake, but unlike most layer cakes, this one is assembled upside down inside a cake pan so you don’t need to worry about the cake being crooked or lopsided.
+As with any layer cake, this strawberry mousse layer cake requires more work than a basic dump cake.
+But unlike most layer cakes, you’ll assemble this one upside down inside of a cake pan.
+As a result, you don’t need to worry about the cake being crooked or lopsided.

 Here’s the gist of how this mousse cake assembly works:

-When the mousse layer is set (the freezer is easiest for this), cut your cooled cake to be the same shape but a slightly smaller circumference than the cake pan you are using.
+- When the mousse layer is set (the freezer is easiest for this), cut your cooled cake to be the same shape but a slightly smaller circumference than the cake pan you are using.

-Add a layer of cake on top of the mouse.
+- Add a layer of cake on top of the mouse.

-Top with another layer of cake.
+- Top with another layer of cake.

-Fill the remainder of the pan with mouse and level with a bench scraper.
+- Fill the remainder of the pan with mouse and level with a bench scraper.

-Freeze for at least three hours to let the cake set.
+- Freeze for at least three hours to let the cake set.
 Then, remove from the pan and invert.
 Spend a minute smiling at how pretty it looks.
 But, bring to room temperature before serving.

 In the recipe below, I walk through all of this in more detail with instructions specific to the pan that I used.
 Feel free to hit me up in the comments with any questions that you have.

-Vanilla and Strawberry Mousse Cake
+Strawberry Mousse Cake

-- 1 recipe ultimate vanilla cupcake batter unbaked
+- 1 recipe vanilla cupcake batter unbaked

 - 8 ounces fresh strawberries washed and hulled